Finder makes money from featured partners, but editorial opinions are our own.

 But check the fine print to find out if there are any terms and conditions you need to meet to get the maximum advertised rate.
 For example, you may need to deposit a specified amount each month to qualify for the highest rate.

-Other accounts have tiered interest rates — the larger your account balance, the higher the interest rate.
-Check the tiers to find out what rate your balance will allow you to qualify for.
+Other accounts have tiered interest rates.
+The larger your account balance, the higher the interest rate.
+Check the tiers to find out which rate your balance will allow you to qualify for.

 Promo rate

-Some savings accounts offer a high promotional interest rate for a limited introductory period, such as 4 or 5 months.
-These accounts can be very useful if you’re saving for a short-term goal, such as a vacation in a few months’ time.
+Some savings accounts offer a high promotional interest rate for a limited introductory period like four or five months.
+These accounts can be very useful if you’re saving for a short-term goal, such as a vacation, in a few months’ time.

-When comparing promo rate savings accounts, remember to check how long the promo period lasts, and whether you need to meet any special conditions (such as a minimum monthly deposit) to qualify for the rate.
+When comparing promo rate savings accounts, remember to check how long the promo period lasts and whether you need to meet any special conditions (such as making a minimum monthly deposit) to qualify for the rate.

 Fees